KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC Character "Profiles"/Heroes/The 12 and the King.md

 tags: [Hero, Felwinter_Saga_Cour_2/Felwinter_Saga_Cour_3]
 ---

-The 12 and the King are the 12 greatest [[Peacekeeper]]s within the organization plus the Sovereign Twitch, who commands them in battle
+The 12 and the King are the 12 greatest [[Peacekeeper Force]]s within the organization plus the Sovereign Twitch, who commands them in battle

 **Members of the 12**
 - [[Twitch]] - Sovereign